ikihinojosa-sudo/Xiaozhy-agent-to-wait-for-you-to-speak-after-waking-up./README.md

 And you should NOT immediately see something like << (which indicates that the LLM is speaking).

 Enjoy a more natural way to start the talking!

+Note: I’m not sure why the code is being split up in the window, and I don't quite know how to fix it.
+Simply copy each full text section and replace it in your document.